-During the second quarter of fiscal 2009, a private technology company, in which Ciena holds a minority equity investment, merged with another private technology company.
+During the second quarter of fiscal 2009, this same private technology company had merged with another private technology company.
 This event required Ciena to perform an impairment analysis and measure the investment at fair value.
-In determining its fair value, Ciena utilized Level 3 inputs including recapitalization of the combined company in connection with the merger and the terms of a subsequent round of financing offered by the merged company.
-As a result, Ciena recorded a non-cash loss on cost method investments of \$2.5 million during the second quarter of fiscal 2009.
+In determining its fair value, Ciena utilized Level 3 inputs including the recapitalization of the combined company and the terms of the proposed equity financing described above.
+As a result, Ciena recorded a non-cash loss on cost method investments of \$2.5 million.

-During the first quarter of fiscal 2009, a separate private technology company, in which Ciena held a minority equity investment, was acquired by a publicly-traded company.
+During the first quarter of fiscal 2009, a separate private technology company in which Ciena held a minority equity investment was acquired by a publicly-traded company.
 This event required Ciena to perform an impairment analysis and measure the investment at fair value.
-In determining its fair value, Ciena utilized Level 2 inputs including the relevant exchange ratio for the acquisition transaction and the market price of the acquiror's common stock.
-As a result, Ciena recorded a non-cash loss on cost method investments of \$0.6 million during the first quarter of fiscal 2009.
+In determining its fair value, Ciena utilized Level 2 inputs including the relevant exchange ratio for the acquisition transaction and the market price of the acquirer's common stock.
+As a result, Ciena recorded a non-cash loss on cost method investments of \$0.6 million.